Thank you! Your submission has been received!

 What's a Supercrip?

-Supercrip is a trope in which a disabled character has seemingly overcome their disability through ✨sheer willpower✨ or magic despite no other changes to their actual health or accommodations.
+Supercrip is a trope where a disabled character overcomes their disability through ✨sheer willpower✨ or magic despite no change to their health or accommodations.

 What about